Search

 Debugging

-To better understand and help you debug any problems you may encounter when implementing search with Typesense, you can use the Typesense Dashboard app that is available for all platforms here.
+To better understand and help you debug any problems you may encounter when implementing search with Typesense, you can use the Typesense Dashboard.
+To access it, click the Typesense Dashboard link in the Tools nav menu.
+When asked for credentials, use the following settings: